How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 It doesn't necessarily take more time.
 If you're sitting at a stop sign, waiting to turn left on a busy street, that left turn can take a long time, and it may be faster to do additional driving.

-Also fewer accidents (Score:2)
+Also fewer accidents (Score:3)

 Left turns have a higher rate of severe accidents as well.